 Be active and visible by posting once in a while – you may even want to write an article.
-Join conversations, comment, share when you find something relevant – but remember to focus on enrichment.
+Join conversations, comment, and share, when you find something relevant – but remember to focus on enrichment.
 It must create value in your network.

 The privacy setting is for your sake, but do not forget that this is a networking platform.
 LinkedIn is “the place” to share your professional background – and not your personal information and family photos.

 With that in mind, let your profile be public, show what you do, and make sure your full name is visible to your connections.

 12. No connections to e-mail lists

 It’s illegal and a huge “no-go” to use your connections’ information to add to your newsletter/permissions list.
-They did not allow you to use their information, so do not use this trick.
+They did not allow you to use their information, so don’t.